arpop/task/GOAL.md

 * controllers
 * `unit tests`

+__NOTE:__  A small part of the project has been implemented as an example.
+Complete the implementation to make it work.

 #### Front end
 * list of tasks
 * functionality to assign, reassign, ore un-assign an employee to a task